Giuseppe Veneziano: Biography

 In 2011 Vittorio Sgarbi invited him to participate in the 54th edition of the Venice Biennale with an exhibition in the Italian pavilion.
 In this highly esteemed location the artist exhibited the work, Solitamente Vesto Prada (I Usually Wear Prada).
-The work was seen by stylists Dolce&Gabbana who commissioned the artist to do a portrait of them with the Madonna portrayed as the likeness of the singer Madonna Ciccone and the courtiers as two putti at her feet.
+The work was seen by stylists Dolce&Gabbana who commissioned the artist to do a portrait of them with the Madonna portrayed as the likeness of the singer Madonna and the courtiers as two putti at her feet.

 In 2012, Ivan Quaroni chose Veneziano among 60 Italian artists that participated in the Italy-China Biennale.

 In 2015, his painting Gli Sbronzi di Riace (The Drunks of Riace") was shown at the international EXPO held in Milan, as part of the exhibition "Tesoro d'Italia" curated by Vittorio Sgarbi at the Eataly pavilion.

 In the same year he realized a permanent mural in downtown Pordenone, representing a young Vincent Van Gogh while he is painting his artwork Sunflowers on a wall as a simple writer.

 In 2016 one of his paintings entered the permanent collection of the MACS Museum in Catania.
 During the same year, he started his activity as teacher at the academy of 'Belle Arti Aldo Galli' in Como.

 In 2019 another of his artworks (Madonna del Cannolo) entered the permanent collection of the Modern and Contemporary Art Museum at Palazzo RISO located in Palermo.

 Veneziano was named one of Il Giornale dell'Arte's worst artists of 2021 but the artist took it in stride saying "When Il Giornale dell’Arte's 2021 list puts you amongst the worst artist of the year and then you read the other worst artists (Banksy, Beeple, Jeff Koons, JR) the displeasure passes immediately."